 The truth is: without Winnipeg there would be no James Bond.
 The inspiration behind the suave fictional spy was William Stephenson, a real-life secret agent and friend of creator Ian Fleming.
 Stephenson was born in 1897 in Winnipeg and journeyed from working-class roots to a world of international spy craft, becoming an adviser to President Roosevelt and confidante of Prime Minister Churchill.
 Fleming would write in The Sunday Times in 1962 that Bond was: "a highly romanticized version of a true spy.
 The real thing, the man who became one of the great agents of the [Second World War] is William Stephenson."

-Should film executives entertain the idea of bringing Bond back to his roots for the 25th installment, here are Manitoba experiences most appropriate for the iconic 007 plot points:
+Should film executives entertain the idea of bringing Bond back to his roots for the 25th instalment, here are Manitoba experiences most appropriate for the iconic 007 plot points:

 No speedboats on the Mediterranean.
 The blue-green waters are the Churchill River in Northern Manitoba, and Bond zips along in a Zodiac chasing a pod of beluga whales.
 He dons a wetsuit and snorkel and jumps in.
 Listening carefully underwater, Bond decodes the chirps and trills of these friendly white whales to discover where the bad guys are hiding out.
 Swimming belly to belly with beluga whales in Churchill during the summer is a wildlife encounter like no other, and Bond will savour the moment before zipping off on his next escapade.